misje/opencti-wazuh-connector/docs/source/connector-compose.rst

 .. warning::

    The docker-compose example is just that, an example.
-You **must** understand at least the most important settings before using the connector.
+You **must** understand at least the :ref:`most important settings <required-settings>` before using the connector.

 .. note::